article banner

 suspend fun notifyAnalytics(actions: List<UserAction>) = supervisorScope { actions.forEach { action -> launch { notifyAnalytics(action) } } }

-Beware, that coroutineScope cannot be replaced with withContext(SupervisorJob())!
-It is because Job cannot be set from the outside, and withContext always uses a regular Job.
+You cannot replace supervisorScope with withContext(SupervisorJob())!
+This is because Job cannot be set from the outside, and withContext always uses a regular Job.

 import kotlinx.coroutines.* //sampleStart fun main(): Unit = runBlocking { // DON'T DO THAT! withContext(SupervisorJob()) { launch { delay(1000) throw Error("Some error") } launch { delay(2000) println("Will be printed") } launch { delay(2000) println("Will be printed") } } delay(1000) println("Done") } // (1 sec) // Exception... //sampleEnd

-When dealing with exceptions, sometimes it is useful to define default behavior for all of them.
+When dealing with exceptions, sometimes it is useful to define default behavior for all uncaught exceptions.
 This is where the CoroutineExceptionHandler context comes in handy.
-It does not stop the exception propagating, but it can be used to define what should happen in the case of an exception (by default, it prints the exception stack trace).
+It does not stop the exception propagating, but it can be used to define what should happen in the case of an uncaught exception (the default behavior is that exception stacktrace is printed).

 import kotlinx.coroutines.* //sampleStart fun main(): Unit = runBlocking { val handler = CoroutineExceptionHandler { ctx, exception -> println("Caught $exception") } val scope = CoroutineScope(SupervisorJob() + handler) scope.launch { delay(1000) throw Error("Some error") } scope.launch { delay(2000) println("Will be printed") } delay(3000) } // Caught java.lang.Error: Some error // Will be printed //sampleEnd